-As a canvasser with Fund for the Public Interest, you’ll work out of a campaign office in one of a dozen cities across the country.
-You’ll go out into communities, knock on doors and talk to people about the issues to raise awareness, build our membership, and raise money for the organizations we work with.
+As a canvasser with Fund for the Public Interest, you’ll work out of a campaign office in one of dozens of cities across the country.
+You’ll go out into communities, knock on doors and talk to people about the issues to raise awareness, build our membership and raise money for the organizations we work with.

 What's canvassing like?

 Canvassing is challenging, but it’s something you get better at the more you do it.
-We’ve been running canvass offices for more than 30 years, so we’ll make sure you learn the skills you need to be successful.
+We’ve been running canvass offices for more than 35 years, so we’ll make sure you learn the skills you need to be successful.
 In addition, many of the issues that we work on are commonsense policies supported by a sizable majority of people.
-Canvassing is less a matter of changing someone’s views on an issue, and more trying to get the people that are with us to support our work and get more involved in the campaigns we’re working on.
+Canvassing is less a matter of changing someone’s views on an issue, and more trying to get the people that are with us to support our work and get involved in the campaigns we’re working on in a meaningful way.

 How do we decide which groups, which campaigns?